tighov/tighov.link/content/Hosting-a-Secure-Static-Website-on-AWS-S3-using-Terraform.md

 Now we are going to go through each of the files that make up our Terraform project with an explanation of what each of them are doing.

-You might want to fork [my GitHub repo](https://github.com/tighov/tighov.link) and follow along with this tutorial.

 ### Creating a bucket to store state files

 There is one bit of infrastructure that we are going to set up manually and that is the S3 bucket for storing the Terraform state files.
 You technically could set this up with another terraform script but then you would still need to store the state file for that as well.

-In these examples, I have called this S3 bucket yourdomain-terraform.
+In these examples, I have called this S3 bucket `yourdomain-tf`.
 You will want to call yours something meaningful but as with all S3 buckets it needs to be globally unique.

 Once created you can give it the following policy, making sure you update the account ID and bucket name.